Skip to Main Content

 Safety Officers

-Certified safety professionals ensuring OHS compliance across Canadian film productions.
+Certified safety pros making sure OHS compliance across Canadian film shoots.

-Film production safety in Canada is governed by provincial Occupational Health and Safety (OHS) legislation, with each province maintaining its own regulatory framework.
-Productions face diverse hazards including extreme cold, wildlife encounters in wilderness locations, avalanche risk in mountain areas, and the specific challenges of winter filming across the country.
-A qualified safety officer ensures compliance with provincial regulations while managing the unique risks of stunts, pyrotechnics, water work, and remote location shoots.
+Here is how this works in practice.
+Film production safety in Canada is ruled by provincial Occupational Health and Safety (OHS) legislation, with each province keeping its own rules.
+Productions face varied hazards including extreme cold, wildlife encounters in wilderness locations, avalanche risk in mountain areas, and the specific challenges of winter filming across the country.
+A qualified safety officer makes sure compliance with provincial rules while managing the unique risks of stunts, pyrotechnics, water work, and remote location shoots.

-Through NeedAFixer, we connect you with safety officers who hold recognised Canadian OHS certifications and understand the specific demands of film production.
-Our network includes professionals experienced with action sequences at Pinewood Toronto and Vancouver Film Studios, winter filming protocols across the Rockies, and remote shoot safety planning in wilderness locations where medical facilities may be hours away.
+Here is the short of it.
+Through NeedAFixer, we connect you with safety officers who hold recognised Canadian OHS certifications and know the specific demands of film production.
+Our network has pros skilled with action sequences at Pinewood Toronto and Vancouver Film Studios, winter filming protocols across the Rockies, and remote shoot safety planning in wilderness locations where medical facilities may be hours away.

 ACT 01